 Build back better

-The Covid-19 pandemic arrived just as the campaign was about to kick off.
-Despite this the plan is still to launch it this year.
+Despite early disruption due to the Covid-19 pandemic, the Make My Money Matter campaign launched successfully later in 2020.
 “2020 was set to be a very big year for progress.
 Now there is a big fork in the road once the worst of the Covid-19 pandemic passes - are we going to build back better or build back the same?

 “As a definitive example of our mutual vulnerability and responsibility, are we now going to say let’s just operate in the old way until we get over the recession?
 Or could we say, every step of the way, let’s try and steer towards a more sustainable way of living.”

 Film writer and director, Richard is responsible for films such as Four Weddings and a Funeral, Notting Hill, Bridget Jones’s Diary, Mr Bean, Love Actually, The Boat That Rocked, and most recently Trash, About Time and Yesterday.
 He has co-produced the 16 live Comic Relief nights for the BBC since 1988 and the charity has made over £1.3 billion for projects in the UK and internationally during that time.

 This article was originally published in the 2020 anniversary edition of the Colour of Money, Triodos Bank's inspirational magazine.